Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Braided Tensor Category Description of 2p1 D Topological Order

 More generally, if we have $n$ fermionic topological phases in proximity, with respective physical fermions $\psi^{(1)}_\vv{0}, \cdots, \psi^{(n)}_\vv{0}$, identifying the physical fermions reduces the symmetry $\left[ \mathbb{Z}_2^{\eff}\right]^{n}$ to the diagonal subgroup $\mathbb{Z}_2^{\eff}$.
 Mathematically, identifying the physical fermions corresponds to condensing the bosons described by the algebra object

 The constraint $|\vec{\mathsf{f}}|= \vec{\mathsf{f}} \cdot \vec{\mathsf{f}} =0\mod 2$ guarantees the algebra object $A[\psi^{(1)}_\vv{0},\dots,\psi^{(n)}_\vv{0}]$ is bosonic, i.e., an even number of fermions appears in each term on the right hand side.
 After condensation, all the physical fermions have been identified, so that the resulting FMTC $\fMTC$ has one physical fermion $\psi_\vv{0}$.
 We note that condensing the algebra object $A$ is nontrivial; condensation will result in objects being confined, and possibly even split (corresponding to multiple objects in the stacked theories).
 The multiplication morphisms accompanying the algebra object $A$ are all isomorphic, see Appendix~\ref{app:associativity}.
 Physically, this means there is a unique (up to isomorphism) way to identify the physical fermions.
 Stacking multiple fermionic phases in this way is equivalent to successively stacking them pairwise.
 This can be seen by observing that the stacking operation is associative and commutative, so the order one chooses for pairwise stacking does not matter.
+We caution the reader that stacking does not necessarily preserve the fermionic canonical gauge choices of Sec.~\ref{sec:canonical}.
+When it is important to do so, a vertex basis gauge transformation may be required to ensure that a FMTC obtained from stacking satisfies the fermionic canonical gauge choices.

 This notion of stacking fermionic phases, i.e. taking the product and condensing physical fermion pairs, provides a natural tool for classifying fermionic topological order, even without strong interactions between the systems.
 Indeed, stacking can be used to generate the 16-fold way of FMTCs with the same quasiparticle sector SMTC $\fMTC_{\vv{0}}$, and we will later use the generalization of stacking to defect theories in the classification of FSET phases.
 In order to understand the general 16-fold way, we start by considering the invertible FMTCs $\ifo^{(\nu)}$, i.e. Kitaev's 16-fold way.
 Stacking these FMTCs reveals a $\mathbb{Z}_{16}$ group structure